LemmenAid/coastal-gardens/README.md

 * Another future enhancement could be a “Garden Planner” feature.
 This planner could provide personalized monthly to-do lists where gardeners can focus on timely tasks like planting, pruning, and seasonal maintenance.

+* A direct messages option between members.

+* A gallery page of all images features on the website.

 ***

 ## Libraries and Technologies Used